Lovkush-A/deception_dataset/README.md

 - Magic tricks and illusions: Entertainment based on deception with the audience's willing participation.
 - Negotiations: Where not revealing one's full position immediately is often expected.

-## Asking Claude for examples of dinner scenario and example responses
+## Asking Claude for examples of dinner scenario

 Scenario 1: The Direct Question